shrpnsld/amalgamate/README.md

 ### Tags

-Some lines in source code may need additional rules for processing, which you can mark with tags in the comments `[amalgamate:<tag>]`:
+Some lines in the source code may need additional rules for processing, which you can mark with tags in the comments `[amalgamate:<tag>]`:

 * `leave` – do not process line and insert it as is into amalgamated file.
 * `remove` – do not insert line into amalgamated file.